thatobabusi/laravel-route-browser/README.md

+**As of 27 July 2020, I forked this to take over and use this separately from the main repo as Dave is no longer supporting it.
+Also tired of getting the notifications "package no longer supported" when I do composer install/update/dumpautoload etc.

+— *Thato*

+---

 **As of 18 April 2020, Laravel Route Browser is not being maintained.**

-It started out as an experimental project to learn about Laravel's routing system and create an improved UI over `artisan route:list`, but the effort required to maintain it (especially when [the Laravel routing internals change](https://github.com/davejamesmiller/laravel-route-browser/blob/d09a6d2d468d37fd1b25a10d0f5e03141afe3e13/classes/RoutePresenter.php#L63-L69)) outweighs the benefit.
+It started out as an experimental project to learn about Laravel's routing system and create an improved UI over `artisan route:list`, but the effort required to maintain it (especially when [the Laravel routing internals change](https://github.com/thatobabusi/laravel-route-browser/blob/d09a6d2d468d37fd1b25a10d0f5e03141afe3e13/classes/RoutePresenter.php#L63-L69)) outweighs the benefit.

 There are a few alternatives listed below, but if you want to create your own fork, to fix bugs or add new features, please see [the instructions below](#creating-a-pull-request).
 The [MIT license](#license) requires you to keep the copyright notice and license information, but otherwise you can do what you like with the code and documentation.